-Fortunate for my wife, she developed good financial habits by being born to great parents, having exposure to their good financial habits, and always looking to improve her position in life.
+Fortunately for my wife, she developed good financial habits by being born to great parents, having exposure to their keystone habits and always looking to improve her position in life.
 We both share in this good fortune.

 In addition to her hard work, she’s managed to avoid unnecessary expenses, use credit responsibly, and learn how to start investing money for our family’s shared future.